daqhris/daqhris.github.io/cryptoassets-growth-fund.md

     - [Disclaimers](https://daqhris.com/crypto-growth-fund/#disclaimers)

 ## Definitions
-Hello!
 Let's start off by getting a common understanding of what is this fund.
 You will find, below, detailed explanations for: `growth fund`, `crypto`, and `crypto growth fund`.

-### Growth fund
+### Growth Fund
 > A **growth fund** is a diversified portfolio of stocks that has capital appreciation as its primary goal,
 > with little or no dividend payouts.
 Most of them offer higher potential capital appreciation but usually at above-average risk.